p2k3m/ResumeForge/README.md

 ## Edge Cases
 - **Name extraction fallback:** If the résumé text lacks a detectable name, the generated content defaults to a generic placeholder such as "Candidate".
-- **Job description scraping limitations:** The job description is fetched via an axios HTTP request, falling back to a Puppeteer-rendered page if the content is blocked or requires client-side rendering.
-Pages requiring login or heavy anti-bot defenses may still return empty or restricted content.
+- **Job description scraping limitations:** ResumeForge first tries to fetch job descriptions with an Axios request and falls back to a Puppeteer-rendered page when direct access is blocked or requires client-side rendering.
+Sites requiring login or employing strict anti-bot measures may still return empty or restricted content.

 ## API Response
 The `/api/process-cv` endpoint returns JSON containing the uploaded CV and any generated files along with match statistics and an estimated chance of selection.
 Files use candidate- and date-based S3 prefixes: the original résumé is placed under `<candidate>/cv/<date>/`, while enhanced CVs and cover letters live under `<candidate>/enhanced/<date>/`: